amielsy/Practical-Machine-Learning-Course-Project/pmlCourseProject.md

 ```

 ##Machine Learning
 Here, the random forest algorithm is used.
-Preprocessing such as center, scaling, and PCA are not used since it does not appear to help in the prediction.
+Preprocessing such as center, scaling, and PCA are not used since it does not appear to help in the accuracy of the prediction.

 Using the train method, we cross-validate using 4 folds.